crm416/crm416.github.io/_posts/2014-08-12-react_server_side_rendering.md

 });
 ```

-We want to render this component on the server (for example's sake, I'll assume Express and Handlebars), which might look like:
+We want to render this component on the server, which might look like (for example's sake, I'll assume Express and Handlebars):

 ```js
 var React = require('react');